 - Laceration (16%)

 Soft tissue injuries were mostly lower back injuries, which accounted for about a third of all injuries.
 Acute exertion accounted for about 54% of all injuries, followed by slip and fall (20%) and being hit by a snow shovel (15%).
 Kids were about 15 times as likely to get hit by a snow shovel than adults.

 Although heart attack only accounted for 6.7% of total injuries, it accounted for 100% of fatal injuries.

-The first thing you should do if you are experiencing soreness and pain from shoveling snow is to make sure you are using proper techniques for shoveling the snow.
-Bad form can cause lead to additional exertion and possible injury.
+The first thing you should do if you are experiencing soreness and pain from shoveling snow is to make sure you are using a good technique.
+Bad form can lead to additional exertion and increase your risk of injury.